 Oral surgeons recommend removing impacted wisdom teeth, as they may harm neighboring teeth or cause an infection.
 In general, the third molar area of the mouth, where wisdom teeth appear, is hard to reach while brushing, so it is a prime spot for bacteria to grow and potentially cause gum disease.
 In addition, these oral bacteria can travel from your mouth into your bloodstream, causing possible systemic infections that can lead to issues in your heart, kidneys or other vital organs.

 There is good news, however.
-Research has shown that although persistent and/or progressive periodontal disease may be diagnosed and established in the third molar area, the issue may be alleviated through simple oral surgery or extraction of the problematic teeth.
+Research has shown that although persistent and/or progressive periodontal disease may be diagnosed and established in the third molar area, the issue may be alleviated through simple oral surgery or extraction of the problematic teeth. - Should Wisdom Teeth Be Removed if They Haven’t Caused Problems?

 It is a common misconception that if you are not experiencing pain when your wisdom teeth are growing in, that you need not worry about their condition.
 However, even if you are pain-free and your third molars have erupted normally, you may still experience complications in the future.
 These teeth are especially prone to disease, according to research conducted by oral surgeons in the American Association of Oral and Maxillofacial Surgeons and the Oral and Maxillofacial Surgery Foundation.

 Conversely, if you beat the statistics and your wisdom teeth are completely erupted, painless, cavity-free and functioning in a hygienic environment of happy gums and healthy neighboring teeth, oral surgery or extraction may not be necessary.
-In any case, your dentist or oral surgeon should monitor the status of your wisdom teeth annually when you arrive for a check-up.
+In any case, your dentist or oral surgeon should monitor the status of your wisdom teeth annually when you arrive for a check-up. - When Should I Have My Wisdom Teeth Removed?

 Most oral surgeons recommend patients have their wisdom teeth removed not long after they have erupted, usually during the late teen years.
 When a patient is younger, the roots to the wisdom teeth are not fully-developed, which makes it easier to extract a tooth or perform oral surgery.
 This is because the surrounding bone is softer and more malleable, lessening the chances of damage to nearby structures.
-However, when a patient ages, is it harder and more complicated to remove the wisdom teeth, as the roots of the teeth have fully developed, encompassing nerves and a harder bone structure, which can be damaged during extraction.
+However, when a patient ages, is it harder and more complicated to remove the wisdom teeth, as the roots of the teeth have fully developed, encompassing nerves and a harder bone structure, which can be damaged during extraction. - What Happens During Surgery?

 If your dentist or another trusted healthcare professional recommends the extraction of your wisdom teeth, you will be referred to an oral surgeon.
 Before undergoing surgery, you and your oral surgeon will discuss the upcoming procedure, so take this time to express any concerns you might have or to ask questions.
 Be sure to tell your dentist of any known medications you may be taking or of any illnesses you may have.

 The position of each tooth, as well as each tooth’s current development, will determine how easy it is to remove your wisdom teeth.
 In the event that your wisdom tooth is impacted, oral surgery may be more difficult.
 Usually, when these teeth are removed, there is little to no pain due to local anesthesia or general anesthesia.
-Your oral surgeon will help determine the best anesthetic option for you.
+Your oral surgeon will help determine the best anesthetic option for you. - What Happens After Surgery?

 Some swelling and slight discomfort is normal shortly following surgery.
 In most cases, oral surgeons prescribe medication to alleviate pain and recommend cold compresses to help decrease swelling.
-Your oral surgeon may also recommend modifying your diet to liquid foods for a period of time, and you will be advised when it is appropriate to consume normal, solid foods again.
+Your oral surgeon may also recommend modifying your diet to liquid foods for a period of time, and you will be advised when it is appropriate to consume normal, solid foods again. - What if I Decide to Keep my Wisdom Teeth?

 If, after discussing the condition of your wisdom teeth with your dentist or oral surgeon, you decide to forego extraction, you should be especially diligent in your dental hygiene routine of proper brushing and flossing in order to keep your third molars and the rest of your mouth healthy.
 Be sure to have your teeth regularly examined to monitor any changes.